hamidgasmi/training.computerscience.cloud.aws/README.md

 - EC2 Mode by Auto Scaling Group
 	- There's not obvious metric to scale a cluster
 	- There's not integration to scale when the task placement fails because of insufficient capacity
-	- Auto-scaling group and ECS are not aware of each other: It makes task deployments very hard during cluster scale in or rolling updates via CloudFormation
+	- ECS and [ASG](#hybrid-and-scaling---auto-scaling-groups-asg) are not aware of each other: It makes task deployments very hard during cluster scale in or rolling updates via CloudFormation
 	- We have to scale down without killing running tasks which is an even more significant challenge for long lived tasks
 - Fargate mode: Scale out and in automatically:
 - [For more details](https://cloudonaut.io/ecs-vs-fargate-whats-the-difference/)